- Search The Registry

 - My Account

-Dr. Daniel Williams completed the operation on a young man named James Cornish.
-He had been rushed to Provident Hospital in Chicago--a hospital which Dr. Williams had founded and one of the few hospitals that welcomed African Americans--with a stab wound.
+Dr. Williams completed the operation on a young man named James Cornish.
+He had been rushed to Provident Hospital in Chicago, a hospital that Dr. Williams had founded and one of the few hospitals that welcomed African Americans--with a stab wound.
 Williams repaired the wound with the use of sutures.

 Sometimes open-heart surgery is referred to as an invasive procedure